 Keep covered with a clean tea towel (they will steam a little!) until ready to prepare with, traditionally, raspberry jam & whipped cream!
 Best eaten while warm!

-This is one of the best places we stayed, we had a very warm welcome from Fraser and Anne, a lovely room with a balcony over looking the garden and stream, so tranquil.
+This is one of the best places we stayed, we had a very warm welcome, a lovely room with a balcony over looking the garden and stream, so tranquil.
 Very clean room crisp sheets and excellent toiletries.
 Even a bowl for the ice for my G&T!!
-Delicious breakfast and lots of...
+Lots of information about where to eat and what to...

 philippah, Banbury UK

 Great stay at a fantastic lodge!
 The Wanaka Springs Lodge is a beautiful place to stay!
 Accommodations were clean and we enjoyed having a balcony where we could enjoy a glass of NZ wine.
-The owners, Fraser and Anne, were an absolute delight: kind, welcoming, and full of recommendations.
-They...
+We wish we could have had more nights to spend here and will absolutely return when we find ourselves in...